Feature Articles: Family Finances

 Budgeting Smarts: How to Set Goals, Save Money, Spend Wisely, and More by Sandra Donovan

-For Extension financial programs and information in your area, check with your local Extension Center.
-In Missouri, you can find Extension Specialists and office contact information at http://extension.missouri.edu/directory/Places.aspx.
+For financial programs and information in your area, contact your local MU Extension Center.

 Link to original blog: